jcmpoliveira/serverless-api-input/README.md

 - Lambda function - a lambda function that receives a string as an input and returns the same string with certain words replaced
 - API Gateway resource - an API gateway endpoint to expose the lambda with a POST method available
-- S3 Bucket - an S3 Bucket configured as a static website hosting a simple frontend to interact with the API
+- S3 Bucket - an S3 Bucket configured as a static website, hosting a simple frontend to interact with the API

 ## Content